Justin-font/katacoda-scenarios/hello-world/step1.md

 - exit from python:  `exit()`{{execute}} .
 - exit from the container : `exit`{{execute}} .

-## Ubuntu and then install python? i don't need it
+## Ubuntu and then install python?
+It's so long and .. boring
 It make more sens to create a python container !
 - create a python conatainer: ` docker run -ti python `{{execute}} .
 - Print Datamaran:`print('datamaran')`{{execute}} .